-Except for the Department of Social and Health Services (DSHS), the Department of Children, Youth, and Families, Department of Transportation (DOT), Office of the Attorney General (AGO) and Department of Corrections (DOC), if the grievance is not resolved at Step 2, the Union may move it to Step 3 by filing it with the agency head, with a copy to the Human Resources Office, within fifteen (15) days of the Union's receipt of the Step 2 decision.
+Except for the Department of Social and Health Services (DSHS), the Department of Children, Youth, and Families, Department of Transportation (DOT), Office of the Attorney General (AGO) and

+Department of Corrections (DOC), if the grievance is not resolved at Step 2, the Union may move it to Step 3 by filing it with the agency head, with a copy to the Human Resources Office, within fifteen (15) days of the Union's receipt of the Step 2 decision.
 For the DSHS, DCYF, DOT, AGO and DOC, if the grievance is not resolved at Step 2 the Union may move it to Step 3 by filing it with the agency's Labor Relations Office in Olympia, with a copy to the Human Resources Office, within fifteen (15) days of the Union's receipt of the Step 2 decision.
-The agency head or designee will meet or confer by telephone with a union steward and/or staff representative and the grievant within fifteen (15) days of the Union within fifteen (15) days after the meeting.
+The agency head or designee will meet or confer by telephone with a union steward and/or staff representative and the grievant within fifteen (15) days of receipt of the appeal, and will respond in writing to the Union within fifteen (15) days after the meeting.